 As described in my previous post, most inverters come with a proprietary, reasonably priced monitor that will alert you if your system under produces or trips offline.
-If you don't already have one, your solar company can install a monitor which generally cost under $1,000 for a standard residential project.
+If you don't already have one, your solar company can install energy monitoring which generally cost under $1,000 for a standard residential project.

-First, visually scan each and every solar panel.
+First, visually scan every solar panel.
 Look for broken glass (from golf balls, rocks thrown by the neighbor kid, rare panel failures, etc) which will be obvious.
-Since solar modules are made with tempered safety glass, a broken panel will look completely shattered.
+Solar modules are made with tempered glass, so a broken panel will look completely shattered.
 Next, look under the panels for loose and hanging wires.
-Any wires laying on the roof surface should be secured back up under the solar array.
-Hanging wires move with the wind causing:
+All wires need to be secured under the solar system.
+Over time, hanging wires can move with the wind causing:

 While you are looking at the array, check to see if any tree branches or other vegetation are creating shade on the panels.
 While some types of inverters do a better job at accounting for shaded panels, anything blocking your solar panels from direct sunlight should be removed.
-We recommend full, unobstructed sunlight on the array between 9am-3pm at a minimum.
+We recommend full, unobstructed sunlight on the array between 9AM-3PM at a minimum.

 Next, check to see if the panels are clean.
 Dirt is like shade on your panels and production is reduced commensurate with the amount of dirt covering the cells.
 If dirt is blocking 10% of the solar irradiance, then you are losing 10% of your production.
 As a general rule, we like to clean residential solar arrays once per year in early summer to prepare for energy harvest season.
 No need to obsess about it, however.
 A thin film of residue on your array is fine, but a thick layer should be removed.
 In many climates, rain is enough to keep modules clean on a sloped roof.